Hello, this is

 Research Interests

-I work on Generative AI, with a current focus on the synthetic data generation, post-training, and safety of large language models (LLMs).
+I work on Generative AI, with a current focus on the evaluation, synthetic data generation, post-training, and safety of large language models (LLMs).
 My current research directions include:

 Synthetic Data Generation